 SQUEEZING THE TECHNOLOGY...

-What will surprise a lot of people is that the bullet is squeezed under this high pressure and when it fires out of the muzzle, the diameter of the bullet is actually smaller and measures .42 and not .44, This is one of the best kept secrets of the power of a .44 Magnum...the bullet is squeezed out!
+What will surprise a lot of people is that the bullet is squeezed under this high pressure and when it is fired out of the muzzle.
+The diameter of the bullet is actually smaller and measures .42 and not .44, This is one of the best kept secrets of the power of a .44 Magnum...the bullet is squeezed out!

-I actually discovered this a few years ago by inserting a vernier caliper gauge down the muzzle and taking the exact reading which was .425 (land to land, inside the rifling cut, not the pitch to pitch which is the bore surface) and incidentally, the breech was wider than .440 and measuring in at .447.
+I actually discovered this a few years ago by inserting a vernier caliper gauge down the muzzle and taking the exact reading which was .425 and incidentally, the breech was wider than .440 and measuring in at .447.

 The .44 Special cartridge was originally fired in guns that were undersized Colt .45 Revolver cylinders so therefore had more 'meat' around the cylinders and thus were stronger and ideal for Elmer's experimentation.